Documentation

 Cube Cloud allows exporting logs and metrics to external monitoring tools so you can leverage your existing monitoring stack and retain logs and metrics for the long term.

-Monitoring integrations are available in Cube Cloud on Enterprise (opens in a new tab) plan.
-Users can choose a Monitoring Integrations tier.
+Monitoring integrations are available in Cube Cloud on Enterprise and above (opens in a new tab) product tiers.
+You can also choose a Monitoring Integrations tier.

 Monitoring integrations suspend their work when a deployment goes to auto-suspension.